Gamua/Flox-Ruby/README.md

 While you can communicate with our servers directly via REST, we provide powerful SDKs for the most popular development platforms, including advanced features like offline-support and data caching.
 With these SDKs, integrating Flox into your game is just a matter of minutes.

-* More information about Flox can be found here: [Flox, the No-Fuzz Game Backend](http://www.flox.cc)
+* More information about Flox can be found on [Flox.cc](http://www.flox.cc)
-* The source code of the Ruby SDK ist hosted on [GitHub](https://github.com/Gamua/Flox-Ruby)
+* The source code of the Ruby SDK is hosted on [GitHub.com](https://github.com/Gamua/Flox-Ruby)
+* The API reference of the Ruby SDK can be found on [RubyDoc.info](http://rubydoc.info/gems/flox/frames)

 ## How to install the Flox Gem